gbeltrao/squidex-docs/01-getting-started/01-developing.md

 ## How to run the Squidex

-Squidex has two parts:

-1. The frontend, written in [Angular](https://angular.io) and using [Webpack2](https://webpack.js.org/)
-2. The backend, written in [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/)

-You have to run both indendently.
-It might be a little bit annoying but it reduces the startup time, especially when you want to rerun the backend after you made some changes.
-Open two terminals and run the following commands to start the frontend and the backend.
-The frontend is proxied by the backend then.
+The management portal is written with [Angular](https://angular.io) and [Webpack2](https://webpack.js.org/).
+Therefore you have to run the webpack web dev server which automatically detects changes and builds the application, whenever a file is changed.
+The typescript code and sass files will be compiled.
+The files for the management portal will be served via `http://localhost:3000`.

+The website itself is written in [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/).
+For the frontend it just provides a single html file which links to the files from the webpack dev server.

-### How to run the Frontend?
+### How to run the Webpack Dev Server?

 1. `cd src/Squidex/Squidex` (Go to the web application project)
 2. `npm i` (Install all dependencies for the frontend)